2004 TCU Horned Frogs football team

 The 2004 TCU Horned Frogs football team represented Texas Christian University in the 2004 NCAA Division I-A football season.
 TCU finished with a 5–6 (3–5 C-USA) record.

 The team was coached by Gary Patterson and played their home games at Amon G. Carter Stadium, which is located on campus in Fort Worth.
-This was TCU's final year Conference USA before moving to the Mountain West Conference (MWC).
+This was TCU's final year as a member of Conference USA before moving to the Mountain West Conference (MWC).